If you’re struggling to keep on top of your business finances, you’re not alone.

 Government assistance may also be available

-If your annual turnover is less than $50 million, you may be eligible for a loan of up to $1 million under Phase 2 of the Government’s Coronavirus SME Guarantee Scheme.
+If your annual turnover is less than $50 million, you may be eligible for a loan under the Government’s Coronavirus SME Guarantee Scheme.
 Check with your bank to see if they are participating in the scheme.

 The Australian Government’s business website includes a tool to help you search the grants and support programs available to small business.